universetraveller/CatenaD4J/README.md

 # CatenaD4J
-CatenaD4J (c4j) is a dataset aims to benchmark techniques' performance of repairing multi-hunk bugs.
+This repo contains our tool CatenaD4J (c4j) for detecting and creating indivisible bugs.
+We provided a dataset that can be used to evaluate existing techniques on repairing indivisible multi-hunk bugs.

 C4j works like a plugin of other datasets and now use Defects4J as default backend because c4j contains a lot of bugs generated from defects4j.
 But it is easy to switch its backend or expand its commands and bugs.
 ## Bugs of CatenaD4J